yastn/yastn/docs/source/mps/algebra.rst

 To create an independent copy or clone of `YAMPS` MPS/MPO :code:`A` call :code:`A.copy()` or :code:`A.clone()` respectively.

-.. autofunction:: yamps.MpsMpo.copy
+.. autofunction:: yast.tn.mps.MpsMpo.copy

-.. autofunction:: yamps.MpsMpo.clone
+.. autofunction:: yast.tn.mps.MpsMpo.clone

 Multiplication by a scalar
 ---------------------------